-Why Facebook Messenger Shouldn’t Replace Your Email Marketing
+Why Facebook Messenger isn’t a replacement for Email Marketing

 You may have heard gurus advocating for brands to use Messenger for talking to customers.
 Many of them throw around pretty impressive statistics.